kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Looking Ahead

-Next we work with images.
+Next we work with images
-Vision introduces new structure.
+Vision introduces new structure
 Different risks emerge

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.